 Gargling with saltwater may help prevent upper respiratory infections.
 It may also decrease the severity of cold symptoms like sore throat pain and nasal congestion.
-Gargling saltwater reduces and loosens mucus, which contains bacteria and allergens.
-Simply dissolve ¼ to ½ of a teaspoon of salt in an 8 oz. cup of water.
+Gargling with saltwater reduces and loosens mucus, which contains bacteria and allergens.
+Simply dissolve ¼ to ½ of a teaspoon of salt in an 8 oz. cup of warm water.
 Swish it around your mouth and gargle as long as possible.

 4. Tea with honey and lemon